-Nurse Midwifery Schools could prepare students with advanced practice nursing and specific midwifery instruction.
-Accredited on-campus nurse midwife programs include didactic coursework and clinical experiences that might enable graduates to pursue licensure as certified nurse midwives (CNMs).
+Nurse Midwifery Schools teach advanced practice nursing and provide specific midwifery instruction.
+Accredited on-campus nurse midwife programs include didactic coursework and clinical experiences to prepare graduates to pursue licensure as certified nurse midwives (CNMs).

 Nurse Midwifery Schools may offer Midwife degree programs at the Masters, Doctorate and post-graduate certificate levels.
 Some universities may also offer a dual program such as nurse-midwife / women’s health nurse practitioner (NM/WHNP).

 Midwifery practice is typically based on the core competencies set forth by the American College of Nurse Midwives (ACNM).
 These essentially cover basic and key knowledge, skills and behaviors.
 By contrast, a program such as a NM/WHNP could provide a broader scope of knowledge in women’s health.